ashishdey123457/Quickbite-Crisis-Recovery-Dashboard---PowerBI/README.md

 > Raw data was cleaned in Python and exported as clean CSVs for modeling in Power BI.

 ---
-## Data Files
+## Python notebooks

-This repository includes the cleaned datasets used in the dashboard (and/or the cleaning notebook) so the project is reproducible.
+This repository includes the cleaned datasets used in the dashboard and the cleaning notebook so the project is reproducible.

 Suggested structure: